Incorporating Bloom's Taxonomy in Nursing Curricula

 The Bloom’s Taxonomy framework for thinking was created in 1956 by an educational psychologist, Dr. Benjamin Bloom.
-The purpose of the framework is to provide educators a model to help promote higher levels of thinking within education.
-With Bloom’s Taxonomy being one of the driving factors in the creation of the NCLEX®, it is critically important that we, as nurse educators, understand how to use this tool to empower our students.
+The purpose of the framework is to provide educators with a model to help promote higher levels of thinking within education.

-Foundational Material at the Heart Remembering & Understanding
+Foundational Material at the Heart of Remembering & Understanding

-When looking at the first two sections of Bloom’s―Remember and Understand―we will recognize this as applying to textbook material or foundational material.
-Remembering and Understanding-styled information can readily be found in traditional coursework, and students can use this type of information to create a solid and comprehensive foundation of knowledge from which to draw from when moving to higher-levels of thinking such as Application.
+When looking at the first two sections of Bloom’s – Remember and Understand – we will recognize this as applying to textbook or foundational material.
+Remembering and Understanding-styled information can readily be found in traditional coursework, and students can use this type of information to create a solid and comprehensive foundation of knowledge from which to draw when moving to higher levels of thinking, such as Application.

 Application of Knowledge Leads to Higher-Level Thinking